remintz-acn/raspi-stepone/README.md

 When this is done, I then turn off the pi, plug the SD card back into my laptop and save the new image onto my laptop.
 From that point on, I will use that image to create new raspberry pi's.

+## Setting up wifi

+Your wifi is configured in `/etc/wpa_supplicant/wpa_supplicant.conf`.
+The file contains 2 network sections:
+1. Your client wifi connection
+2. An Access Point connection that gets automatically configured if the first one fails

+So, if your Pi doesn't find a network, it will automatically turn into an access point that you can connect to.
+If that happens:
+* Connect to the network
+* ssh into the pi @ 192.168.4.1 and update the wpa_supplicant's network information.

+By default, the network's SSID that it broadcasts is `Fabien 2605` using `harleydavidson` as password.
+Feel free to adjust to your need.

 Let me know if you have any question.